vijayganeshn96/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 /*
 Program to implement the simple linear regression model for predicting the marks scored.
-Developed by: vijay ganesh N
+Developed by: Vijay Ganesh N
 RegisterNumber:  212221040177
 */
 ```